Varieties of Arabic: Mutual intelligibility

 Geographically distant colloquial varieties usually differ enough to be mutually unintelligible, and some linguists consider them distinct languages.
 However, research by Trentman & Shiri indicates a high degree of mutual intelligibility between closely related Arabic variants for native speakers listening to words, sentences, and texts; and between more distantly related dialects in interactional situations.

+In cases when native speakers of different dialects of Arabic who are literate in Standard Arabic speak together, there is sometimes a linguistic phenomenon Arabic speakers describe as al-lahja al-baiḍāʾ (اللهجة البيضاء, lit. 'the white dialect') or al-lugha al-baiḍāʾ (اللغة البيضاء, lit. 'the white language'), in which the speakers use a register between Standard Arabic and vernacular Arabic for the sake of mutual intelligibility.

-Egyptian Arabic is one of the most widely understood Arabic dialects due to a thriving Egyptian television and movie industry, and Egypt's highly influential role in the region for much of the 20th century.
+Egyptian Arabic is one of the most widely understood Arabic dialects (even outside the Arab world, due to sometimes also being used in Hollywood) due to the influence of the Egyptian media in the region in the 20th century, especially radio, television, and film.

 Formal and vernacular differences

 Another way that varieties of Arabic differ is that some are formal and others are colloquial (that is, vernacular).
 There are two formal varieties, or اللغة الفصحى al-lugha(t) al-fuṣḥá, One of these, known in English as Modern Standard Arabic (MSA), is used in contexts such as writing, broadcasting, interviewing, and speechmaking.
 The other, Classical Arabic, is the language of the Qur'an.
 It is rarely used except in reciting the Qur'an or quoting older classical texts.
 (Arabic speakers typically do not make an explicit distinction between MSA and Classical Arabic.)
 Modern Standard Arabic was deliberately developed in the early part of the 19th century as a modernized version of Classical Arabic.

 People often use a mixture of both colloquial and formal Arabic.
 For example, interviewers or speechmakers generally use MSA in asking prepared questions or making prepared remarks, then switch to a colloquial variety to add a spontaneous comment or respond to a question.
 The ratio of MSA to colloquial varieties depends on the speaker, the topic, and the situation—amongst other factors.
 Today even the least educated citizens are exposed to MSA through public education and exposure to mass media, and so tend to use elements of it in speaking to others.
 This is an example of what linguistics researchers call diglossia.
 See Linguistic register.